-- MATLAB (can be accessed freely through mySCC) - Google Products
+- MATLAB (can be downloaded for free via MathWorks or accessed through mySCC) - Google Products

 Course Policies

 The following are policies specific to this course.
 Students are also responsible for the college policies included on the Student Regulations page of the Maricopa Community College District website.
 Syllabus is subject to change at instructor's discretion.